gini/gini-mobile-xamarin/README.md

 ### Android

-To add the new bindings to your project follow the steps described in [Binding Libraries](#binding-libraries) and [How to use in new project](#how-to-use-in-new-project).
+To add the new bindings to your project follow the steps described in [How to use in new project](#how-to-use-in-new-project).

 The public API of the Gini Bank SDK bindings is equivalent to the native public API.
 Therefore please consult the native Gini Bank SDK [migration